“Would You Change Your Religion For a Religious Exemption to the Covid-19 Vaccine?” by Dwight M. Kealy

 “Ramirez v.
 Collier: Will the Supreme Court Expand the Right to the Presence of a Spiritual Advisor for Prisoners During Execution?” by Peter Wosnik

-“Ramirez v.
+Image adapted from Wikicommons by DhLeaks44 / CC BY-SA 4.0 “Ramirez v.
 Collier: Will the Supreme Court Expand the Right to the Presence of a Spiritual Advisor for Prisoners During Execution?”
 Peter Wosnik In September 2021, the U.S. Supreme Court issued a rare, eleventh-hour stay in an execution case for prisoner John Ramirez.
-Ramirez was convicted of stabbing a man to death during a robbery
+Ramirez was convicted of stabbing

 “Christianity and the International Criminal Court” by Johan Van der Vyver